Introduction

 Design for extension, or else prohibit it

-Rolling a binary tree is a straightforward operation with a finite number of variants, and we have implemented both mutable and immutable versions of these variants, exhausting all possible scenarios.
+Rolling a binary tree is a straightforward operation with a finite number of variants, and we have implemented both mutable and immutable versions of these variants, exhausting all possible use case scenarios.
 To create a closed hierarchy of roll strategies and prevent side effects that could break the algorithm, we can seal the RollStrategy

 Testing